Mitraansh/Python-Projects/README.md

 pillow
 pygame*

-This is a restaurant management system with the help of which an organization can easily handle their day to day task
+This is a restaurant management system with the help of which an organization can easily handle their day to day task.